Your cart is empty

 The final step in making a risotto is called “mantecatura”.
 This describes the process of incorporating butter and grated cheese into the risotto, binding the ingredients and achieving a creamy texture.
 Add the butter and cheese and toss the rice with the butter and parmesan.
 The risotto should move like a rippling wave (all’onda).

+Season with salt and pepper to taste.
 Serve on warm plates topped with fried sage leaves.